These succulent ribs are an updated version of a wonderful recipe created by my Aunt-in-law, Mama D! 3 pounds of ribs

 Lay rings of onion on top of the ribs and then cover every bit of them with Italian Barbecue Sauce (use it all).
 Or use 3 1/2 cups of your favorite barbecue sauce.
 Whatever does not cover the ribs should just be in the surrounding pan.

-Bake in the oven for an additional 2 1/2 hours, or until the ribs are as tender as can be.
+Return the ribs to the oven for an additional 2 1/2 hours, until the ribs are as tender as can be.
 Baste every 20 minutes if uncovered, and every hour if covered.

-Total baking time including the time spent in the oven – including browning and defatting – is about 3 hours and 15 minutes.
-Resting for 10 minutes is a good thing to do for the ribs.
-Use the time to get everything on the table.
+Total baking time including the time spent in the oven – including browning and defatting – is about 3 and a half hours or so.
+Resting loosely covered for 10 minutes after cooking is a good thing to do for the ribs.
+Use that time to get everything on the table.
+Cole Slaw is always good with ribs.

 Serve with the basting mixture of sauce and pan drippings.
 Enjoy slowly and mindfully.